 5-Gallon Fish Tank Filter

-Filters play an essential role in maintaining stable water parameters, keeping water clean, and reducing harmful substances from the tank.
+Filters play an essential role in maintaining stable water parameters, keeping water clean and reducing harmful substances from the tank.
 The three widely used filters for a betta fish are an Internal Filter, an HOB (Hang-on-back) filter, and a Sponge filter.

 Betta fish are shallow water creatures that prefer gentle filtration and minimal water flow, which can be ensured using the sponge filters.
 These filters are inexpensive and quite effective in their operations for small tanks from 2.5-gallon to 5-gallon tanks.
 However, sponge filters require an air pump, which can create some noise.